ibm-cloud-docs/EventStreams/enabling_mirroring.md

 After the topic selection is completed, the target cluster shows the topics that are selected for mirroring using the **Mirroring user controls** suffixed with the source cluster's alias.

-### Step 5.1: Renaming select topics with Mirror Maker
+### Step 3.1: Specify how topic and group names are transformed
 {: #renametopics}
-You can replicate data between topics with different names using three scenarios outlined below.
+You can specify transformation rules that allow you to mirror data into topics with different names in the target cluster.
+The following three scenarios describe possible transformations, and explain the use-cases for each.

+You can specify which topics/consumer groups are mirrored at anytime once mirroring has been enabled however topic/group renaming is only possible at the point mirroring is enabled.
+If mirroring is already enabled, it will need to be disabled first before a subsequent enable request is made to specify topic/group renaming.
+{: note}

 ### Scenario 1: Renaming topics by removing the old prefix/suffix and adding a new prefix/suffix
 {: #renametopic_1}